mabauer/tinyscript/README.md

 Around Christmas time 2015, I've designed *tinyscript* and implemented an interpreter for it in Java for a couple of reasons:

-- I believe every software engineer should and some point design and implement his own language just for the fun of it.
+- I believe every software engineer should at some point design and implement his own language just for the fun of it.
 I wanted to go a bit further than the usual toy examples taught in compiler construction classes, so I came up with *tinyscript*.

 - At that time in my office we were looking into embedding a scripting language into our SaaS business software offering.
 We were looking for a way to allow for customor / tenant specific business logic that could be run on both our backend servers (mainly written in Java) and in client apps (e.g. written in C# and Xamarin).
 For such a use case, some kind of sandboxing and resource monitoring is necessary to avoid that ill-behaving, tenant specific code can harm other tenants or the SaaS plattform as a whole.
 For that purpose we needed a test "vehicle".